haikentcode/halogs/README.md

 # halogs

-for use in terminal halogs following use following python script eg. of commange for following script
+for use halogs in terminal use following python script eg. of commange for following script

 ````
 >>halogs -h  # for help documentation